-Dr Alexander Farnsworth from the University of Bristol’s School of Geographical Sciences, led the research.
+Dr Alexander Farnsworth from the University of Bristol’s School of Geographical Sciences and Cabot Institute for the Environment, led the research.
 He said: “No one really knows how old the East Asian Monsoon is and whether it is a more recent phenomenon or if it has existed for tens or hundreds of millions of years.”

 “Using our approach, we can, for the first time, really understand and characterise the long-term behaviour of the East Asian monsoon and its response in much warmer worlds of the past.”

-Prof Dan Lunt, also from the University of Bristol, added “We found that the East Asian monsoon varied remarkedly through time and in certain periods has been much stronger in the past than today, even reaching ‘super-monsoon’ conditions around five million years ago.
+Prof Dan Lunt, also from the University of Bristol and Cabot Institute, added “We found that the East Asian monsoon varied remarkedly through time and in certain periods has been much stronger in the past than today, even reaching ‘super-monsoon’ conditions around five million years ago.

 The team also discovered that such large changes in the past monsoon were the result of changing local and global geography such as the height and extent of Tibet and the presence or absence of a seaway in North America).
 Relative to this, there appears to have been little sensitivity of the monsoon to changing carbon dioxide concentrations in warmer worlds of the past.